ilsundal/ncollections/README.md

 **remove(element)** removes the argument elment from the set.
 Returns true if the set was changed (i.e. the set contained the element), and false if not.

 **removeAll(elements)** removes the argument elments (an iterable) from the set.
 Returns true if the set was changed, and false if not.

+### HashSet

+The HashSet is a Set that is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+Thus, the *add*, *contains*, and *remove* methods are fast.
+A HashSet is not ordered.

+### NativeSet

+The NativeSet is a thin wrapper around [JavaScript's built-in Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) and adapts it to the ncollections framework.
+NativeSet is (slightly) faster than HashSet but is based on == equality and thus does not support *equals* and *hashCode* methods.

 ## Deque